eclipse-iceoryx/iceoryx/doc/design/polymorphic_handler.md

 handler is initialized the first time the thread uses `Handler`.
 This is guaranteed to provide the latest handler instance, but the latest instance can change in the meantime.

-The thread can then check whether the local handler is still considered active (`Activatable::isActive`).
-If it is active the thread will proceed to use the local handler (which is active at this very moment **but may change any time after the check**).
-Otherwise it will obtain the new handler.
+The thread can then check whether the local handler is still considered by comparing it to the global handler (which can be loaded with a relaxed atomic).
+If both are equal then it is considered unchanged and the thread will proceed to use the local handler.
+Otherwise it will obtain the new handler with a stronger memory synchronization (more costly).

+Note that the current handler can change any time but there is no problem as all handlers remain usbale during the entire program lifetime.
+Due to this, there are no issues like the ABA problem, the worst thing that can happen is working with a outdated handler.

 This does not require blocking and only relies on fairly cheap atomic operations.
-Without using a mutex, it is unavoidable that threads will always use the latest handler (as it may change at any time).
+Without using a mutex while using the handler, it is impossible that threads will always use the latest handler (as it maychange at any time).
 However, this is not required, it only is required that a handler that is obtained can be safely accessed.
 The latter is ensured by using `StaticLifetimeGuard`.

 ### Thread safety